Despite the push toward environmental awareness, we are

 If necessary, any case can always later be returned to service, but in the meantime, take advantage of the storage potential of empty cases.
 Realise: Boxes stack far more readily than loose items!

 - Remove Little-Used Desks and Tables.
 These often become junk collectors.
 It is more efficient to design and supply appropriate storage for these items than leaving them sit on a desk or table top.
 If there is a desk or table that is little used for much more than land-line telephone calls, think about a wall phone, plus a wall-mounted writing surface and storage.
 Phone numbers can be on a clipboard, also on the wall.
-Pens, paper, phone books and accessories can be put into mountable wall pockets which are available at stationery stores.
+Pens, paper, phone books and accessories can be placed under the writing surface on a shelf, or be put into mountable wall pockets which are available at stationery stores.
 The space vacated by a desk can be filled with shelves (or some of those cases that were just discussed) so as to gain a greater storage capability.

 - Adapt your Shop Vacuum to be Remote.
 Move your shop vacuum away from your work area to increase your at-hand room.
 Plug it into an outlet that is switched from within your work area and turn the vacuum's power switch on.
 Extend the hose up, over and down to your work area.
+Or run it in cavities behind your benches.
 Use U-bolt or electrical conduit brackets as guides for the hose.
 Add hose extensions as required.
-Terminate at a wall-mounted bracket to hold the hose.
+Terminate at a wall-mounted bracket to hold the coil of remaining hose.
 Another set of brackets, a pegboard or a holster at that location can hold vacuum accessories.
-When needed, lift the hose and hit the wall switch.
+Now when needed, simply lift the hose and toggle the wall switch on.

-If there is no floor space for the vacuum at its new location, consider mounting it on the wall, too.
+If there is no floor space for the vacuum at its new location, consider also mounting this on the wall.
 Don't make it too high or too difficult to access for when it comes time to empty or service it.
-Regarding the latter, remember to clean the entire hose length from time to time; dips in the hose tend to trap debris.
+Regarding the latter, remember to clean the entire hose length from time to time; dips and corrugations in the hose tend to trap debris.

 - Consider a Shop Laptop or Tablet instead of a Space-Hogging Desktop.
-Laptops are dropping in price as netbooks, e3PCs, tablets and other mobiles become more common.
+Laptops dropped in price as netbooks, e3PCs, tablets, and other mobile devices became more common.
 Used laptops are easily available, especially if you place no great demands on a computer system and can make use of an older one.
 If you require a printer, consider a wall-mounted shelf with a small table below for the laptop instead of a full-size desk or large table.
 If the printer uses fanfold paper, install a shelf underneath it with ridges at the edges to contain the paper.
 It's a good idea to make an enclosed housing for all this if your shop generates dust.

 - Use a programmable thermostat to turn on heat only as necessary